STAT545-UBC-hw-2018-19/hw01-rachlobay/README.md

 - My GitHub account is [@rachlobay](https://github.com/rachlobay)
 - I ~~sometimes~~ like to code.
 	+ I have dabbled in R, Java, and Python.
+	+ Since I only know a handful of programming languages, I am interested in learning about others.
+I want to learn **MATLAB** eventually!

 ### A few things I enjoy